 The limit of ROI is that these data do not simply appear.
 Firstly, you have to track the conversions and the total investment into the product (product + ad spending).

 CoS is the most efficient metric that tells you what percentage of your profit are costs of advertising.
 In our case, this percentage serves to express the financial efficiency of PPC campaigns.
 Formula is: Cost / Revenue

 If your CoS is 10% for 100-euro product sold, it means that you have invested 10 euro to sell it.
 It is important for you to keep this metric as low as possible.
 Only then you can be ensured that your investments to the campaign are not useless and you keep maintaining profit.

-Optimally, you should focus on more indicators at once, as every each of them presents different value.
+Optimally, you should focus on more key performance indicators (KPI) at once, as every each of them presents different value.
 Generally, they indicate the results and profits of your ads.
 If your ads are not generating good results, they need to be optimized.
 Otherwise, you may keep overpaying them without acquiring new customers.

 How to optimize your ad?
 See our tips!